lucachiaravalloti/enhancedjava/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lX15lL8aTiw/0.jpg)](https://www.youtube.com/watch?v=lX15lL8aTiw)

 # ExampleTable explained
-The files used in the example are here https://github.com/lucachiaravalloti/enhancedjava/tree/main/com/github/lucachiaravalloti/test/enhancedjava/gui/table1
+The files used in the above example are here https://github.com/lucachiaravalloti/enhancedjava/tree/main/com/github/lucachiaravalloti/test/enhancedjava/gui/table1

 1. First of all define the fields your table has.
 Fields are one Enum class:
    1. the order of the enum values will be the order of the columns;